Effective Date: June 30, 2020

 - With your consent

-- With third party vendors, consultants and other service providers who need access to such information to carry out their work for us; This includes Onfido, the provider of our Identity Verification product.
+- With third party vendors, consultants and other service providers who need access to such information to carry out their work for us; This includes Onfido, the provider of our Identity Verification product, as well as other third party vendors who assist us with fraud prevention and detection.

 - With others who access or use our Services in accordance with the privacy settings you establish